APIDevTools/swagger-express-middleware/docs/samples/yaml.md

 --------------------------
 Now that you have the sample [running](running.md), it's time to look at the Swagger API.
 Open up [PetStore.yaml](../../samples/PetStore.yaml) and let's go through it.

+__TIP:__ All of the behavior discussed on this page is the _default_ behavior of Swagger Express Middleware.
+You can modify/disable _any_ of this behavior, either by passing options to the middleware, or by adding your own [custom logic](walkthrough2.md#custom-middleware).

 ### Consumes/Produces
 The first section defines the default MIME types that any given operation in the API can consume and produce.
 Most operations in the Swagger Pet Store API send and receive JSON data, but there are a few that override these default values.
-For example, the `POST /pets/{petName}/photos` operation accepts "_multipart/form-data_", and the `GET /pets/{petName}/photos/{id}` operation produces several different image formats.
+For example, the `POST /pets/{petName}/photos` operation accepts `multipart/form-data`, and the `GET /pets/{petName}/photos/{id}` operation produces several different image formats.

 __TIP:__ If you try to send a request with a `Content-Type` header that doesn't match a `consumes` value, then the [validation middleware](../validateRequest.md) will return an HTTP 415 (Unsupported Media Type) error.